A Saint Who Levels Up Through Necromancy

 “Done.
 It’s done.”

-In that instant, an incident broke out: the hundred-plus Rings of Black Darkness scattered across the world spat out flames and combusted.
+Yujin grinned.
+In that same instant, the hundred-odd Rings of Black Darkness scattered across the world spat flame and burst into combustion.

 [The grade of this item is rising.]